CloudReactor/cloudreactor-procwrapper/README.md

 using environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY if they are set, or use the EC2 instance role, ECS task role, or Lambda execution role if available.

+You can also use "partial ARNs" (without the hyphened suffix) as keys.
+In the example above

+    arn:aws:secretsmanager:us-east-2:1234567890:secret:config

+could be used to fetch the same secret, provided there are no conflicting secret ARNs.

 ### Secret Tranformation